Package 'msmbayes'

 A data frame in the draws format of the posterior package, containing draws from the posterior of the model parameters.

-Attributes are added to give information about the model structure, and a class "msmbayes" is appended.
+Attributes are added to give information about the model structure, and a class "msmbayes" is prepended.

 See, e.g. summary.msmbayes, qdf, hr, and similar functions, to extract parameter estimates from the fitted model.